pamelafox/simple-fastapi-azure-function/README.md

 4. Change the URL to navigate to either the API at `/generate_name` or the docs at `/docs`.

 ## Deployment

+Navigate back to the root folder (the one with `azure.yaml`) if you're not already there.

 Run `azd up`.